 You could buy herb jars, small or medium canning jars or even save old herb packages and wash, dry and refill them.
 The critical thing is to know that the herbs are sufficiently dry.
 Moisture is the enemy with food storage, and it especially applies to home-dried herbs and spices.

-An herb rack or pantry is a good storage option, but you could always keep them in the fridge if you have the space or want to ensure no spoilage.
+An herb rack or pantry is a good storage option.
+You could always keep them in the fridge if you have the space or want to ensure no spoilage.
 When it’s time to harvest and preserve again I’ll toss the old herbs, wash the jars and start over.

 Herbs can be very expensive to buy at the store, and if we’re in an off-grid environment, pretty much impossible.
-Even if you only fill a few jars with your home-grown herbs, you’ll appreciate that you made them from scratch — and that always makes everything taste better.
+Even if you only fill a few jars with your home-grown herbs, you’ll appreciate that you made them from scratch.

 What advice would you add for storing and preserving herb?
 Share your thoughts in the section below: